 Stewartville Public Schools

-Kindergarten teachers have developed an in-district science curriculum, which is directly lined to the Minnesota State Standards.
-All first through fifth grade classrooms are using a new science curriculum: Science Studies Weekly.
+Kindergarten teachers have developed an in-district science curriculum, which is directly aligned to the Minnesota State Standards.
+All first through fifth-grade classrooms are using science curriculum: Science Studies Weekly.
 The magazine-style format of this consumable curriculum closely aligns with Minnesota State Science Standards and is meant to be taken home on a regular basis and shared with parents.